A PATH (Promoting Activity and Trajectories of Health) for Children

-The SC-CCRRN also educates parents and other community members about quality child care — what to look for in a good provider, how to find a good provider, and why it matters.
-Staff are engaged with child care providers throughout the state, including center-based providers, as well as family-based providers.
-They are connected with several different state organizations and advisory boards exploring various kinds of supports to improve the infrastructure and quality of services that are broadly available to all children in South Carolina.
+The South Carolina Child Care Resource and Referral Network promotes school readiness and provides supports for children, families, and childcare providers through training, educational outreach, and research.
+Our staff engages with childcare providers throughout the state, including center- and family-based providers.
+They are also connected with several different state organizations and advisory boards exploring various kinds of supports to improve the infrastructure and quality of services that are broadly available to all children in South Carolina.

-The second initiative is the South Carolina Child Care Inclusion Collaborative, which is funded through $500,000 annually in grant monies from the SC Department of Social Services Division of Early Care and Education.
-Through this program, training technical assistance specialists work with child care providers to help them gain confidence and competence in meeting the needs of children with developmental delays or disabilities.
-Specialists visit child care centers and provide specialized training to teachers, work side-by-side with them in the classroom to model best practices, and provide feedback based on observation.
+The South Carolina Child Care Inclusion Collaborative (SCIC) is funded through $700,000 annually in grant monies from the SC Department of Social Services Division of Early Care and Education.
+Through this program, Inclusion specialists work with child care providers to help them gain confidence and competence in meeting the needs of children with developmental delays or disabilities.
+Specialists visit child care centers throughout the state and provide specialized training to teachers, work side-by-side with them in the classroom to model best practices, and provide feedback based on observation.
 Through active collaboration with partnering agencies and organizations, we help child care providers stay connected with resources and opportunities to increase the quality of care and education provided to children and families in South Carolina.
 The SCIC also works in conjunction with the SC-CCRRN to provide parent education regarding how to identify quality child and individualized child care referral.

 In addition, the SCIC staff is engaged in collaboration with multiple entities and organizations throughout the state related to early childhood care and education and early intervention/early childhood special education to promote inclusion and support system-building efforts to allow South Carolina’s children and families to thrive.